-State law determines how most people apply and qualify for workers’ comp benefits.
-If you get hurt or sick while doing your job, then you may qualify for Oregon workers’ compensation.
-See the steps to file for benefits below, plus statistical insights into Oregon’s program history from 2015 to 2019.
+Important: We updated this article in October 2023 to make sure all info below is both current and correct.
+Oregon law determines how most people apply and qualify for workers’ comp benefits.
+If you have a work-related injury or illness, then you may qualify for Oregon workers’ compensation.
+See the steps to file below, plus insights into Oregon workers’ compensation system statistics from 2017 to 2021.

-Which Oregon Employees Are Exempt from Workers’ Compensation Coverage?
+Which Oregon Employees Have Workers’ Compensation Insurance Coverage?

-In general, most employers in this state must provide workers’ compensation coverage.
-State law says this coverage applies to all full-time and part-time workers starting on day one of employment.
-The only Oregon workers automatically exempt from this policy are:
+In general, most Oregon employers must provide workers’ compensation coverage.
+Oregon state law says this coverage applies to all full-time and part-time workers starting on day one of employment.
+The only Oregon employees automatically exempt from this workers’ compensation insurance coverage are:

 - Sole proprietors